Rank Reduction in Bimatrix Games: Main Result

-In this section, we introduce matrix pencils, discuss an existing canonical form for calculating the eigenvalues of rectangular pencils, and show how such a canonical form can be applied to obtain a bimatrix game of lower rank than the original game.
-Following that, we will discuss the Wedderburn rank reduction formula and apply that to further reduce the rank of a game.
+We now introduce the Wedderburn rank reduction formula and show how that can reduce the rank of a game by at most two.
+Following that, we discuss matrix pencils, an existing canonical form for calculating the eigenvalues of rectangular pencils, and show how such a canonical form can be applied to obtain a bimatrix game of lower rank than the original game.
 Finally, we conclude the section with the statement and proof of our main result.